 “Combining the leading energy trading platform and more than 600 talented staff with UBS Warburg’s risk management skills, AA+ credit rating and commitment will make UBS Warburg Energy a formidable competitor,” said John P. Costas, chief executive officer of UBS Warburg.
 “We look forward to reestablishing the business by reaching out to clients one by one and to providing them with superior products and service.”

+UBS Warburg Energy is 100% owned by UBS AG.
+UBS Warburg has assumed none of Enron’s past, current or future liabilities or trading positions.
 Terms of the transaction call for Enron to receive a royalty calculated as a percentage of the income of the business.
-UBS Warburg has assumed none of Enron’s past, current or future liabilities or trading positions.

 UBS Warburg is the investment banking group of UBS AG (NYSE: UBS), one of the largest financial services firms in the world with 71,000 employees in more than 40 countries.
 UBS Warburg is a leader in equities, corporate finance, M&A advisory and financing, financial structuring, fixed income issuance and trading, foreign exchange, derivatives and risk management.